-Ollie’s just opened its 250th store;, but management sees a path to 950 locations, nearly 4x the current count.
-That alone suggests years of growth ahead, with strong same-store sales contributing as well.
-OLLI isn’t necessarily cheap, trading at 31x FY18 EPS estimates.
+The company’s store expansion plan alone suggests years of growth ahead, with strong same-store sales contributing as well.
+OLLI isn’t necessarily cheap, trading at 41 times analysts’ consensus FY19 EPS estimate.

-But the company is solidly profitable, has no debt, and has that significant whitespace to build out its store count – and revenue.
+But the company is solidly profitable, has little debt, and has significant whitespace to build out its store count – and revenue.
 For investors who believe the off-price channel should continue to manage online competition, OLLI is an extremely intriguing choice.

 Shotspotter Inc (NASDAQ:SSTI) is a classic early-stage growth company.
-Shotspotter is unprofitable, and it will likely be so for some time as it invests for growth.
+Shotspotter is expected to become profitable for the first time this year.

 The company’s namesake product detects gunfire and notifies law enforcement in real time, making police response more efficient and neighborhoods safer.
 The product already has been deployed in major cities like Chicago and New York, with seven new cities adopting the software just last month.

 That growth should continue, as Shotspotter brings on additional municipalities and, eventually, expands internationally as well.
-Revenue is still relatively small — just $23 million over the past few quarters — but a $670 million market cap leaves room for upside.
+Revenue is still relatively small — just $31 million over the past year — but a $516 million market cap leaves room for upside.

 Continued adoption would make SSTI a likely takeover target for defense companies like Lockheed Martin Corporation (NYSE:LMT) or Northrop Grumman Corporation (NYSE:NOC) or other larger, government-focused suppliers.
 And with the need for Shotspotter, unfortunately, rising every year, that increased adoption seems likely.

-But at just 24x analyst EPS estimates for EPS, LOGM certainly doesn’t look like it’s pricing in that type of growth, or — considering 35% EBITDA margins — all that much revenue growth at all.
-With video conferencing demand still increasing, synergies from the Citrix purchase still on the way and top-line growth, LogMeIn should be able to drive double-digit EPS growth for years to come.
+Trading at just 16 times analysts’ consensus EPS estimate, LOGM certainly doesn’t look like it’s pricing in the 25% EPS growth analysts are expecting this year.
+With video conferencing demand still increasing and top-line growth expected in 2019, LogMeIn should be able to drive double-digit EPS growth for years to come.
 That in turn suggests a fair amount of upside from current levels.

-There are some risks, specifically around competition, and resistance for LOGM stock has held around $120, just above current levels.
-But from a long-term perspective, LogMeIn still seems to have years of growth in front of it and it’s at a price worth paying.
+There are some risks, specifically around competition.
+But from a long-term perspective, LogMeIn still seems to have years of growth in front of it and it’s trading at a price worth paying.

 Shake Shack (SHAK)

-But while Shake Shack hasn’t met expectations, it is growing.
-Revenue grew 37% in the second quarter, and operating profit rose 31%.
-Same-store sales have disappointed, and are expected to decline this year.
-But the company still has plenty of room to expand, and it recently announced its first location in mainland China.
+Shake Shack Inc (NYSE:SHAK) is growing.
+Revenue is expected to jump 27% this year.
+Same-store sales disappointed in Q3, and guest traffic fell 4%.
+But the company still has plenty of room to expand, and it recently opened its first restaurant in mainland China.

-SHAK is a bit of a turnaround play, but while investors seem to have moved on from the Shake Shack story, that story is still playing out.
+SHAK is a bit of a turnaround play, but the Shake Shack story is still playing out.
 If the company can stabilize same-restaurant sales, location growth alone should drive profits — and SHAK stock — higher.

-iRobot Corporation (NASDAQ:IRBT) got a bit ahead of itself earlier this year.
-In mid-February, IRBT stock traded around $52; by late July, the stock had more than doubled.
+iRobot Corporation (NASDAQ:IRBT) got a bit ahead of itself last year.
+In April, IRBT stock traded around $60; by late August, the stock had nearly doubled.

-Even after the recent decline, IRBT shares aren’t necessarily cheap.
-But at 29x next year’s earnings, IRBT is already pricing in some level of decelerating growth.
-With the company capable of driving 20%-plus EPS growth going forward, that multiple looks too low.
-And it means that IRBT’s recent declines should reverse relatively soon.
+IRBT shares aren’t necessarily cheap.
+But at 39 times next year’s earnings, IRBT isn’t very expensive for a company in a rapidly growing category.
+With the company capable of driving 20%-plus EPS growth going forward, that multiple isn’t very steep.

 As of this writing, Vince Martin did not hold a position in any of the aforementioned securities.